zacswider/waveAnalysis/README.md

 2) Go to https://www.anaconda.com/products/individual and download/install Anaconda (a distribution of Python and a package manager).
 3) Once installed, open the terminal by pushing `Command–Space bar`, typing "terminal", and hitting enter.
 4) Type `cd Desktop/signalProcessing-main` into the terminal and hit enter to navigate to the unzipped flder.
 5) Type `conda env create --file environment.yml` into the terminal and hit enter.
-This will install a bunch of scientific computing/analysis packages into an environment call "waves".
+This will install a bunch of scientific computing/analysis packages into an environment call "wave_analysis".
 The script will need the packages in this environment to run correctly.
 6) When complete, the final lines in your terminal should say
 ```
 Executing transaction: done
 #
 # To activate this environment, use
 #
-#     $ conda activate waves
+#     $ conda activate wave_analysis
 #
 # To deactivate an active environment, use
 #